The best budgeting apps of 2021

 The main criteria we evaluated included:

 - Usability: We looked at many different aspects of each app when determining how easy each one was to use.
-This included the ease of setting up an account, overall usability, reporting availability, the option to upload information from a variety of financial institutions and any other unique capabilities.
+This included overall usability, the ease of setting up an account, reporting availability, the option to upload information from a variety of financial institutions and any other unique capabilities.

-- Tracking and goals: This included the number of categories we could budget for, real time tracking updates and the option to set goals.
+- Tracking and goals: This included the number of categories we could budget for, real-time tracking updates and the option to set goals.

 - Availability: Apps that were available for both Apple and Android users scored higher in our testing, as did apps that offered a desktop version.

-- Cost: We compared the cost for each app, as well as any fees for upgrading in-app features.
+- Cost: We compared the cost for each app as well as any fees for upgrading in-app features.

 How we rated